a-jey/MiBand5-watchface_for_xDrip/README.md

 This makes it possible to use the original xDrip+ App which results in an easier update process.

 The steps, temperature and battery appeared too small to read for me and I also missed the heartrate.
-So I decided to create a customized version of the original watchface.
+So I decided to create a customized version of the original watchface with the following changes:

-• changed the font and enlarged the smaller one
+• new font and larger for the small letters
 • moved weather icon and temperature to bottom right and removed other parts
 • moved battery to top right, added % sign and changed icon
 • moved weekday and date below time
-• moved up steps a bit and changed icon
+• moved up steps value a bit and changed icon
-• added distance below with numbers and icon as separator
+• added distance below with value and icon as separator
-• added calories below with numbers and icon
+• added calories below with value and icon
-• added heartrate below with icon and numbers
+• added heartrate below with icon and value

 This is how it looks:
 ![animated](A-Jey_packed_animated.gif) ![static](A-Jey_packed_static.png)